-Tennessee head soccer coach Brian Pensky will begin his second season at the helm of the UT soccer program in 2013.
+Tennessee head soccer coach Brian Pensky will begin his fourth season at the helm of the UT soccer program in 2015.

 In 2012, sophomore forward and Pensky recruit Hannah Wilkinson was named a third-team NSCAA All-American and a first-team All-SEC selection.
 She became the fifth Lady Vol to be named an All-American (first, second or third team) and the fourth Lady Vol to garner NSCAA All-America honors.